-We rely on telecommunications carriers such as NTT Communications, KDDI and Japan Telecom for a significant portion of our network backbone and Nippon Telegraph and Telephone East Corporation and Nippon Telegraph Telephone West Corporation and electric power companies and their affiliates for local access lines for our customers.
+We rely on telecommunications carriers such as NTT Communications and KDDI for a significant portion of our network backbone and Nippon Telegraph and Telephone East Corporation and Nippon Telegraph Telephone West Corporation and electric power companies and their affiliates for local access lines for our customers.
 After the transfer of operating lease agreements from Crosswave, our former equity method investee, following its filing for corporate reorganization, we now procure significant portions of our network backbone and data center facilities pursuant to operating lease agreements with NTT Communications, our largest provider of network infrastructure.
+For the fiscal year ended March 31, 2007, 66.2% in costs for our domestic network backbone was for NTT Communications.
 We are subject to potential disruptions in these telecommunications services and, in the event of such disruption, we may have no means of replacing these services, on a timely basis or at all.